-Have you ever been to an exotic, tropical island and wished to have a telescope to stargaze with on the beach?
-Or perhaps you’ve gone aurora-watching in the far northern remote wilderness and would like to take a quick peek at the Moon.
+Have you ever been to an exotic, tropical island and wished you had a telescope to stargaze with on the beach?
+Or perhaps you’ve gone aurora-watching in the far northern remote wilderness and would like to take a quick peek at the moon.
 Maybe you’re visiting relatives and would like to give them a taste of the astronomy hobby.
 Or better still, perhaps you’re planning an astronomy-oriented trip to the Atacama Desert of Chile or the Australian outback.
-Regardless of where you’re going, if you’d like to bring a telescope to travel with, here are our picks for best portable travel telescopes.
+Regardless of where you’re going, if you’d like to bring a telescope to travel with, here are our picks for the best portable travel telescopes.

 Best Portable Telescopes For Traveling – Reviewed

 1. Cheapest Recommended Travel Telescope: Zhumell Z100 Tabletop Dobsonian

 - Inexpensive and simple

 - Extremely wide field of view